 Human Body Experiments for Teens

-Investigate the effect of exercise on heart rate with and easy investigation where you measure pulse rate before and after exercise.
+Investigate the effect of exercise on heart rate with an easy investigation where you measure pulse rate before and after exercise.

-This pumping heart model is a great way to learn how the heart works and very easy to make.
+Our pumping heart model is a great way to learn how the heart works, and is very easy to make.

 These sporty science ideas will keep kids busy for weeks!
 Test reaction times, find out why balls bounce and lots more sport themed science activities!